Cybersecurity-Montilivi/m02-ra2-authentication-1-raikkon88/README.md

 # Authentication methods

 The main program, simulates an authentication process using command line arguments.
+This program will generate 2 files if they are not already generated:

+- db.json -> Simulates the database
+- pk.pem -> A private key that will be used to generate bearer tokens.

+## Program help

 ```
 $ python3 main.py --help